LLNL/RAJA/docs/sphinx/user_guide/feature/plugins.rst

    Note that using ``extern "C"`` is required to search for the ``RAJAGetPlugin()`` method call for the dynamically loaded plugin correctly.

+   Note that the symbol for the factory method has been renamed and the old name ``getPlugin`` is deprecated and support for that name will be removed in a future release.

 #.
 The plugin must be compiled to be a shared object with a ``.so`` extension.
    For example: ``g++ plugin.cpp -lRAJA -fPIC -shared -o plugin.so``.